mayanksaini9255/auto-minimizer/README.md

 # Focus-Based Window Minimizer
+*by Mayank*
 This Python script automatically minimizes all open windows on your Windows system when it detects that you are not looking at the screen.
-It leverages a pre-trained machine learning model to identify whether the user is focused on the screen or not.
+It leverages a pre-trained machine learning model fine tuned to identify whether the user is focused on the screen or not.

 ## Project Overview

 The script uses a real-time webcam feed to monitor your gaze.
 If the model detects that you've looked away from the screen for a sufficient duration, it minimizes all windows to reduce distractions.
 When gaze returns to the screen, windows are restored.

+The inspiration for this project stems from my personal habit of minimizing all open windows whenever I stepped away from my laptop.
+Each time, I found myself repeatedly using the same three-finger swipe gesture to clear my workspace.
+This routine quickly became tedious and felt like an unnecessary repetition that could easily be automated.

+Recognizing this inefficiency, I set out to create a solution that would streamline the process entirely.
+This program is designed to eliminate the need for redundant gestures and ensure that managing your workspace is as seamless and effortless as possible.
 This project provides a helpful tool for enhancing focus and productivity by minimizing interruptions from open applications.